Conflict of Interest Policy

 2. Scope

-• Executive Board (EB)
+• Members of Tinnitus Quest’s Executive Board (EB);

-• Innovation Board (IB)
+• Members of Tinnitus Quest’s Innovation Board (IB);

-• Scientific Advisory Board (SAB)
+• Members of Tinnitus Quest’s Scientific Advisory Board (SAB);

-• Patient Advisory Board (PAB)
+• Members of Tinnitus Quest’s Patient Advisory Board (PAB);

 3. General Principles